Adaptive Relative Pose Estimation Framework with Dual Noise Tuning for Safe Approaching Maneuvers: Dual Adaptation Strategy for Process and Measurement Noises

 \subsection{Online Adaptive R-Tuning via Innovation Filtering}

-Beyond the process noise tuning, our work also introduces an online adaptation strategy for the measurement noise covariance matrix $\mathbf{R}$, which addresses a key limitation in many existing vision-based filtering pipelines: the use of static, overly conservative sensor models.
+Our work introduces an online adaptation strategy for the measurement noise covariance matrix $\mathbf{R}$, which addresses a key limitation in many existing vision-based filtering pipelines: the use of static, overly conservative sensor models.
 Traditionally, $\mathbf{R}$ is selected offline based on empirical measurements or hand-crafted heuristics, assuming constant sensor quality under time and scene conditions.
 However, in spaceborne camera tracking, measurement uncertainty is inherently dynamic, affected by marker visibility, occlusions, blur, lighting, and external jitters.
 Relying on a fixed $\mathbf{R}$ results in either overconfident updates or loss of information gain, both of which degrade filter consistency and estimation quality.
-In order to overcome this, we introduce a multiple tuning factor (MTF) approach, and the theoretical background behind the proposed algorithm is performing an innovation-based adaptive tuning for the measurement noise covariance matrix.
+In order to overcome this, we introduce an MTF approach, and the theoretical background behind the proposed algorithm is performing an innovation-based adaptive tuning for the measurement noise covariance matrix.
 Innovation in UKF structure is defined as,

 where ${{\mathbf{e}}}_k$ is the measurement innovation.
 If there exist mismatches between the process and measurement models, due to the unaccounted external disturbances during the gathering of measurements, the Kalman gain changes with varying innovation covariance.
 For an optimally performing Kalman filter operating in steady-state, the presence of external disturbances affecting the measurements coming from the camera is indicated when the trace of the actual error covariance surpasses a theoretical value.
 This condition, requiring the activation of adaptive filtering, is given by:

 where $\text{tr}(\cdot)$ denotes the matrix trace.
 Specifically, monitoring the real innovation covariance ($\mathbf{e}_k\mathbf{e}_k^T$) at the current time $k$ allows for the detection of instantaneous variations.
-So from this point, at each update step, we compute:
+So, from this point, at each update step, we compute:

 Instead of using the full $\mathbf{MTF}_k$ matrix, only its diagonal elements are considered for the adaptive covariance update.
 This simplification arises from the assumption that external disturbances affecting different markers are uncorrelated.
 Furthermore, since covariance must be non-negative for physical significance, any negative diagonal values computed in $\mathbf{MTF}_k$ are subsequently set to zero.
 This positivity constraint is enforced element-wise, represented as: